 You need to register with the local police within 48 hours of arrival.
-Hotels will usually organise this for you on arrival.
-Confirm this when you check in.
+Hotels can organise this for you and will confirm this when you check in.

-Embassy or Consulate of Bosnia and Herzegovina before you travel.
+Check with an embassy or consulate of Bosnia and Herzegovina before you travel.

 The currency of Bosnia and Herzegovina is the Bosnian Mark (KM or BAM).